What Is Church Stewardship?

 One biblical indication of the spirit of giving is the story of the widow’s offering (Mark 12:41 - 44), where Jesus sat with his disciples in the temple courts and witnessed many wealthy people contributing large amounts.

-He points out the small gift made by a poor widow, emphasizing that she gave all that she had.
+He points out the small gift made by a poor widow, emphasizing that she gave all that she had, making her a faithful steward.
 The point here is that you want your church members to give from their hearts, regardless of the amount.

 Consider another biblical story, also in Mark, where a woman anoints the feet of Jesus with expensive perfume.
 The disciples are indignant at the apparent waste, suggesting that it could have been sold and the money given to the poor.
 But Jesus encouraged them to focus on the heart of the woman and her extreme act of selfless giving.